The 2 Series Gran Tourer offers seven seats, front-wheel drive and a slinky silhouette. Jonathan Crouch reckons it's set for success.

 Cost of Ownership

-With the 220d xDrive version of this 2 Series Gran Tourer, you get a seven seater that'll dip under eight seconds to 62mph quite comfortably, yet will return up to 57.6mpg on the combined cycle.
-True, it probably won't approach that number when you're seven-up, but the CO2 emissions of up to 129g/km is pretty good for an MPV with 190bhp on tap.
-Insurance is group 19E or 20E.
+Let's talk about the 218d Gran Tourer for a moment, because this looks to be the sweet spot in the model range when price, performance and economy are taken into account.
+Here, you get a seven seater that'll dip under ten seconds to 62mph quite comfortably, yet will return 64.2mpg on the combined cycle.
+True, it probably won't approach that number when you're seven-up, but the CO2 emissions of 115g/km will engender a rosy glow when you come to tax the thing.
 The usual suite of BMW EfficientDynamics energy-saving features is responsible for making those vaguely implausible looking figures, including Auto Start Stop and ECO PRO.
 When in ECO PRO mode, the throttle response is adjusted to encourage a more economical driving style.
 The extra economy created in ECO PRO mode is fed back to the driver, with the in-car displays showing the additional number of miles achieved.